Supervised Reading Units

 Undergraduate students may enrol in an SRU as a Level 3 unit (undergraduate) or as a Level 9 unit (postgraduate) An SRU is a 15-point unit (5,000–6,000 words).

-The purpose of the 12,000-word Research Essay is to demonstrate advanced theoretical knowledge in one or more disciplines and to assess the capacity of the candidate to undertake further independent research and learning.
+The purpose of the 16,000-word minor thesis is to demonstrate advanced theoretical knowledge in one or more disciplines and to assess the capacity of the candidate to undertake further independent research and learning.
 Students undertaking these extended Research Essays will be expected to show advanced cognitive, technical and communication skills that enable them to review, consolidate, synthesise and evaluate critically a broad body of knowledge.
 Students undertake their research with a suitably qualified supervisor in the chosen discipline of study.

-Eligible students may apply to enrol in a 12,000-word Research Essay either as a single subject enrolment or as part of a postgraduate coursework award.
+Eligible students may apply to enrol in a 16,000-word minor thesis either as a single subject enrolment or as part of a postgraduate coursework award.
 Students may elect to take the Research Essay in a single semester, or across two consecutive semesters.

 A student who receives a final mark of Distinction (75%) or above may, subject to meeting all other admission requirements, apply for admission to a higher degree by research at the University of Divinity.

-Students should discuss the option of undertaking a Research Essay with the Director of Academic Administration during the semester prior to enrolling in the Research Essay.
-Students who have agreed on a research topic with a qualified supervisor may enrol in the Research Essay at the beginning of the semester.
-Students must complete a 12,000-word Research Essay Outline, together with the supervisor, and return an electronic version of the outline for approval to the Director of Academic Administration one week prior to the census date of the semester in which the research essay commences.
+Students should discuss the option of undertaking a minor thesis with the Research Coordinator (Dr Lisa Agaiby) during the semester prior to enrolling in the Minor Thesis.
+Students who have agreed on a research topic with a qualified supervisor may enrol in the Minor Thesis at the beginning of the semester.
+Students must complete a 16,000-word Minor Thesis Outline, together with their supervisor, and return an electronic version of the outline for approval to the Academic Dean (Rev. Dr. Peter Dobson) one week prior to the census date of the semester in which the minor thesis commences.

 For further information, see the University of Divinity website.